 suggest that gambling can be a solution to financial concerns, an alternative to employment or a way to achieve financial security

 portray gambling as indispensable or as taking priority in life; for example, over family, friends or professional or educational commitments

 suggest that gambling can enhance personal qualities, for example, that it can improve self-image or self-esteem, or is a way to gain control, superiority, recognition or admiration

 suggest peer pressure to gamble nor disparage abstention

 link gambling to seduction, sexual success or enhanced attractiveness

 portray gambling in a context of toughness or link it to resilience or recklessness

 suggest that solitary gambling is preferable to social gambling

-be likely to be of particular appeal to children or young persons, especially by reflecting or being associated with youth culture
+be likely to be of strong appeal to children or young persons, especially by reflecting or being associated with youth culture.

 be directed at those aged below 18 years (or 16 years for football pools, equal-chance gaming [under a prize gaming permit or at a licensed family entertainment centre], prize gaming [at a non-licensed family entertainment centre or at a travelling fair] or Category D gaming machines) through the selection of media or context in which they appear